mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 protocols are usually implemented in the kernel and are used through API abstractions, which slows down the innovation in this layer.
-To benefit from those new access networks, applications developers have to wait for kernel developers to implement the required extensions and then they have to update their own applications.
+To benefit from those new access networks, applications developers have to wait for kernel developers to implement the required extensions, and then they have to update their own applications.

 QUIC has been designed as an userspace transport protocol atop UDP to address